 - Glue or fabric double-sided tape.

-Triangle Pouch Pattern - The Video
+Triangle Pouch Pattern Video Tutorial

 Here is a short YouTube video I made to show you just how easy this clutch is to sew.
 Subscribe to my YouTube channel for weekly sewing and craft videos.

-Press play >>
+Press play for these easy sewing projects >>

-Step 1: Cutting
+Step 1: Cut 2 Squares

-Step 2: Zipper
+Step 2: Sew the Zipper

 Use the fabric tape to position the zipper in the center of your squares.
 Put the tape below the stitching line so it doesn’t gum the needle up and cause skipped stitches.

 Add lace or decoration along the sides.
 The advantage of adding lace along the zipper edge is that you don't need to stitch directly on the leather.
-This makes it so much easier and you can even use a regular zipper foot if you want to.
+This makes it so much easier, and you can even use a regular zipper foot if you want to.

-Fold the triangle pouch pattern with right sides together and clip the open end where the zipper is not joined by a stopper.
+Fold the triangle pouch pattern with the right sides together and clip the open end where the zipper is not joined by a stopper.

 Stitch along the open side and bottom edge with a ¼ inch (6mm) seam allowance.

-Step 4: End Seam
+Step 4: Sew the End Seam

 Open up the unstitched end and match the seam to the zipper.
 Finger press the seam open and use a clip to hold it in place.